orchestrate-solutions/.github/profile/README.md

 1. **Modular Composability**: Each component within the ecosystem is designed with clearly defined interfaces and responsibilities, enabling flexible composition and reconfiguration to address diverse use cases.

-2. **Cross-Language Interoperability**: Recognizing the polyglot nature of modern software development, Orchestrate prioritizes seamless integration across programming languages, enabling development teams to leverage the strengths of different technology stacks.
+2. **Cross-Language Interoperability**: Recognizing the polyglot nature of modern software development, Orchestrate prioritizes seamless integration across programming languages, whenever possible, enabling development teams to leverage the strengths of different technology stacks.

 3. **Explainable Accountability**: Throughout the ecosystem, transparency and auditability are built into the architecture, ensuring that decisions, actions, and processes can be traced, explained, and justified.